ggouws/HPC_RNAseq/README.md

   <br>

-  If the reference genome or transcriptome you intend to use is available on NCBI, we will use the '01_reference_genome.sh' script to download it.
-This script creates a directory ('reference') in '/fastdata/$USER/my_project' in which to place the reference genome/transcriptome, uses the NCBI-datasets tool to download it, unpacks the downloaded 'zip' file and tidies the output, leaving the genome/transcriptome ('.fna' or 'fasta' file) and the annotation file ('.gff').
+  If the reference genome or transcriptome you intend to use is available on NCBI, we will use the '01_reference.sh' script to download it.
+This script creates a directory ('reference') in '/fastdata/$USER/my_project' in which to place the reference genome/transcriptome, uses the NCBI-datasets tool to download it, unpacks the downloaded 'zip' file and tidies the output, leaving the genome/transcriptome ('.fna' or 'fasta' file) and the annotation ('.gff') file.
   <br>

   Remember that all scripts are launched from and work is done in out primary working directory